 Budget accommodation in Catania Sicily

-To book your stay at Eco Hostel Catania, just click here!
+To see rates and book your stay at The Yard, just click here.

-The other hostel that I stayed at in Catania was Ostello degli Elefanti, and I recommend it for a number of reasons.
-Not only is it smack bang in the middle of Catania with less than a 50m walk to the main square (the location of this hostel is truly unbeatable) but the free breakfast here is delicious and includes croissants, homemade carrot cake, crusty bread with a variety of spreads (including yummy pistachio cream), individually wrapped biscuits and fresh fruit and cereal.
+The other hostel that I recommend in Catania is Ostello degli Elefanti.
+Not only is it smack bang in the middle of Catania with less than a 50m walk to the main square, but the free breakfast here is delicious and includes croissants, homemade carrot cake, crusty bread with a variety of spreads, individually wrapped biscuits and fresh fruit and cereal.
 In terms of typical Italian breakfasts, it doesn’t get much better than this, and there is also a proper coffee machine which makes a mean cappuccino!

-To book your stay at Ostello degli Elefanti just click here!
+To book your stay in Ostello degli Elefanti, just click here.

 Another option is Couchsurfing which means that you get to stay with a local for FREE – as long as you don’t mind sleeping on a stranger’s couch, I think that Couchsurfing is a great way to meet new people whilst also saving money!